codedemonuk/codedemonuk.github.io/_posts/blog/2015/2015-05-25-removing-superfluous-http-headers-in-aspnet.markdown

 #### Server Header

 Last, but not least is the Server header.
-This effectivly advertises to hackers which version of Windows you are hosted on because IIS server versions are tied to specific releases of the Windows operating system.
+This header advertises to hackers which version of Windows you are hosted on because IIS server versions are tied to specific releases of the Windows operating system.

-There are a number of ways to remove the server header, but they involve installed components onto the web server or changing the Windows registry.
-The simplest solution which will work regardless of where your application is hosted is to add the following code to your `global.asax` file.
+There are a number of ways to remove the server header, but they usually involve installing components onto the web server or changing the Windows registry.
+The simplest solution which will work regardless of which server your is hosted on is to add the following code to your `global.asax` file.

 {% highlight csharp %}
 protected void Application_BeginRequest(object sender, EventArgs e)